Cyber-Dioxide/Dictionary/README.md

 An offline dictionary dictionary coded in python

 # Help
-For any questions , iam mostly active on Instagram @coding_memz , @saadkhan041
+For any questions , iam mostly active on Instagram @cyber_dioxide_

 # Requiremnets
 1. colorama